fallen-icarus/cardano-swaps/GettingStarted.md

 To take asset2, use the `--take-asset2` flag instead.

-If you do not know what swap direction is required, you can tell the `cardano-swaps` CLI what the offer asset and ask asset are and it can create the proper swap redeemer for you:
+If you do not know what swap direction is required because you do not know the proper lexicographical ordering of the assets, you can tell the `cardano-swaps` CLI what the offer asset and ask asset are and it can create the proper swap redeemer for you:

 ```Bash
 cardano-swaps spending-redeemers two-way \